All Episodes

 Tell everybody what you mean by that.

-Um as usual, the platitudes are coming out from around the world about this is terrible, this is awful.
+As usual, the platitudes are coming out from around the world about this is terrible, this is awful.

-I'm I'm not here to defend President Holland.
+I'm not here to defend President Holland.

 He's made a lot of mistakes.

-He's a socialist, he'd be on the left wing of our political spectrum, but even he did not mince words in the aftermath of last night's horror and talked about all of France being under the threat of Islamic terrorism, which is so obviously true, you have to jump through great mental hoops to avoid saying it.
+But even he did not mince words in the aftermath of last night's horror and talked about all of France being under the threat of Islamic terrorism, which is so obviously true, you have to jump through great mental hoops to avoid saying it.

 Yet President Obama, Hillary Clinton somehow managed to avoid saying the obvious.

-And at times like this, that contrast is really stark, where the reality of what the entire West is up against here is so obvious, average citizens get it, but a lot of our political class doesn't.
+And in times like this, that contrast is really stark, where the reality of what the entire West is up against here is so obvious, average citizens get it, but a lot of our political class doesn't.

-Right, and I think any American right now should be asking that question.
+And I think any American right now should be asking that question.

-There are things actually ordered by Al Qaeda Central, Islamic State, ISIS Central.
+There are things actually ordered by Al-Qaeda Central, Islamic State, ISIS Central.

 Those are very much the outlier.